 Here are a few art books we read that complimented the beginning of our year of practicing art together.

 Hi!
-I'm Brook and I'm passionate about learning and teaching visual art with the classical method.
+I'm Brook Mesenbrink and I'm passionate about making and teaching ART.